Anusri93/CoreTechnicalChallenge/README.md

 •	0.2 - LoadBalancer changes
 •	0.1 - Initial Release
 # License
-•	This project is licensed under the [Anusha Ramanan]
+•	This project is licensed under the [Anusri]